Many theories, much research. Will we ever find the cure to stuttering?

 This was my only visit to the doctors.
 No further attempts at “fixing” my speech were made.

-My stammer was simply disregarded as “the teenage thing“ and never discussed since.
-Me and my parents silently hoped that the problem would pass on its own just as it came.
+My stammer was disregarded as “the teenage thing“ and never discussed since.
+We silently hoped the problem would pass on its own.
+Just as it came.

-But it never did.
+It never did.
 The school ended.
 I entered adulthood, hardly knowing who I was.
-My stutter matured, took root and flourished.
-It declared total control over my life.
+My stutter took root and flourished.
+Declaring total control over my life.

 At the age of 20, I moved to the UK.
 Alone.